This post may contain affiliate links. Please read our disclosure policy.

 Variations & Substitutions

-• For a sweeter pie more akin to the Bakers Square pie, substitute all or part of the unsweetened chocolate for semi-sweet chocolate bars.
+• For a sweeter pie more akin to the Bakers Square pie, substitute all or part of the unsweetened chocolate for semi-sweet chocolate bars or chocolate chips.

 • Cool whip topping.
 You can use cool whip topping in place of the whipped cream on top.
 You can also use it in the filling, but I prefer the flavor and texture of freshly whipped cream.